The uninstall threat: 2020 app uninstall benchmarks

 To make matters worse, users uninstall apps in droves.
 Often, apps fail to meet increasingly high user expectations, but the prevalence of uninstalls could also indicate something is seriously wrong with an app or how it is marketed.

-The end result: almost 1 in every 2 apps installed are uninstalled within 30 days…
+The end result: more than 1 in every 2 apps that is downloaded is uninstalled within 30 days…

 To put it simply, if an app does not deliver fast on all fronts, users won’t think twice before uninstalling it and moving on to the next one on the list.